upzelo/upzelojs/README.md

 ## 2. Custom

-If you would like to customise UpzeloJs further, such as launching from custom selectors on your page, implement step 2.
+If you would like to customise UpzeloJs further, such as launching from custom selectors on your page, implement option 2 of step 1.

 **Example HTML**: [custom.html](examples/custom.html)